 With the longest battery life, largest displays, and highest price tags, Garmin’s Fenix series have never been known for their subtlety.
 None of that has changed with the newest in the lineup, the Fenix 6.
 Starting at $599—but going up all the way to $1,149—the Fenix 6 will most likely be the best sports watch for outdoor adventurers, or those who wish they were.

 We had a chance to try on Garmin’s latest high-end GPS watch; here’s our initial impressions, and how it compares to the best running watches.
+If your torn between the Fenix 6 and its successor then check out our showdown of the Garmin Fenix 6 vs Garmin Fenix 7.

 Garmin Fenix 6 Series price and availability